sagehenstudio/lion-cub/readme.txt

 = WordPress =

-1. Upload the contents of **lion-cub.zip** to your plugins directory, which usually is `/wp-content/plugins/`.
+1. Upload the 'lion-cub' folder to your plugins directory, which usually is `/wp-content/plugins/`.
 2. Activate the **Lion Cub** plugin on your Wordpress Plugins screen
 3. Under Wordpress -> Settings -> Lion Cub, set your make_license absolute path or URL, and a random API key (keep it secret).
 4. In your Easy Digital Downloads > Download settings pages, turn on licensing per-download using the checkbox in the file settings, where it says "Create Ioncube licenses for this download."
 Proceed to set license settings there.